RedHatGov/redhatgov.github.io/content/workshops/openshift_service_mesh/lab5.5_secureingressegress.md

 # Securing Ingress and Egress
 In cases where strict security is required we need to configure specifics around securing ingress and egress traffic.
 Security around egress is often used to lock down and deny access to potentially harmful resources outside the network.
 Additionally, it is a good practice to prevent malicious activities from originating from the cluster.

 You are probably already familiar with basic ingress security concepts.
 Essentially, only exposing particular services to be accessible from outside the cluster and using basic TLS/SSL.
-The service mesh has an ingress router (a standalone Envoy) running by default and we already configured it during the "Deploy MSA" lab.
+The service mesh has an ingress router (a standalone Envoy) running by default and we already configured it during the "Deploying an App into the Service Mesh" lab.

-An even better way to lockdown inbound traffic for our demo application is to leverage API management in front of all the API services.
-We can do this with a service mesh plugin for 3scale.
-We aren't going to walk through it today with hands-on steps.
-But if that's something that interest you, we can discuss and you can [read more about that here][7] [and here][8].
+An even better way to track/lockdown inbound traffic for our microservices is to leverage API management in front of all the API services.
+We could do this with a service mesh plugin for 3scale.
+We aren't going to walk through it today - if that's something that interest you, [read more about that here][7] [and here][8].

 For now let's lockdown egress.